Dealing with Employee Absence

 It is advisable to have systems in place to measure and analyse these costs so that you can identify problem areas.
 Are there patterns of absence?
 Does a particular department have a below average record?

 Unhappy, demoralised employees are more likely to take time off work.
-Workplace stress is still the most common cause of long-term sickness among non-manual workers.
+Workplace stress is a common cause of long-term sickness among non-manual workers.
 Creating a friendly working environment, where staff feel valued as part of a team and where flexible, ‘family friendly’ policies are in force is likely to pay dividends, keeping absenteeism to a minimum.

 To manage absence effectively, make sure staff are well informed as to your sickness policy and procedures.
 Make sure these are seen to be followed and keep accurate records.
 These must be kept for at least three years after the appropriate financial year-end.